m21ark/cpd/assign2/README.md

 This course project is a client-server multiplayer game using TCP sockets in Java.
 The client authenticates and can then play a simple guess the number game, receiving feedback from the server if the guessed value is to high or low until the attempts end or the correct value is guessed.
 The code uses threads and uses locks to avoid concurrency problems and can recover from failures from both client and server by using player tokens and serialized objects.

+## Checklist

+All objectives were sucessfully completed:

+- [x] Client instance
+- [x] Server Instance
+- [x] Full Game
+- [x] Authentication with Optional Player Token
+- [x] New Player Registration
+- [x] Simple and Ranked Matchmaking modes
+- [x] Fault tolerance on Client
+- [x] Fault tolerance on Server
+- [x] Locks for concurrent access
+- [x] Thread Management

 ## Building and Execution